jimjam-slam/sverto/README.md

 If you've never written Svelte before, don't worry!
 You can start learning quickly with the comprehensive [Svelte tutorial](https://svelte.dev/tutorial/svelte/welcome-to-svelte).

-Sverto now uses a technique called [custom components](https://svelte.dev/docs/svelte/custom-elements) to bring Svelte into Quarto.
+quarto-svelte now uses a technique called [custom components](https://svelte.dev/docs/svelte/custom-elements) to bring Svelte into Quarto.
 So your Svelte component will need to start with a line like:

 ```html
 <svelte:options customElement="my-circles" />